-Starting from the Lake Ohau Lodge driveway, the trail traverses the lower slopes of the Ruataniwha Conservation Park, with stunning views back across the basin to the Ben Ohau Range.
+Starting from the Lake Ohau Lodge driveway, the Trail traverses the lower slopes of the Ohau Range, with stunning views back across the basin to the Ben Ohau Range.
 6km of easy cycling will take you to Freehold Creek, 600m above sea level.
-From here the track narrows and it’s a steady climb to the high point on the trail at 900m [11km].
+From here the track narrows and it’s a steady climb to the highest point on the entire Trail at 900m [11km].

 On the way down Quailburn Road you can turn onto Henburn Rd [36km] and take a side trip to see the Clay Cliffs (14km return).

 Where Quailburn Road meets the highway, take the off-road trail which leads through the Ahuriri Camp Ground [42km].
 Exit the camp ground and cross over the Ahuriri river using the road bridge.
 A short off-road Trail then takes you to Omarama.

 Please Take Care: The surface is rockier and rougher in places on this Grade 3 section than elsewhere on the Trail.
 Dismount if you are uncertain, particularly on decents.